Clastify logo

 What induction actually says

-Electromagnetic induction is a process in which a changing magnetic flux linkage produces an emf in a conductor.
-Induced emf is an energy-per-charge quantity produced by induction that can drive current if a complete conducting circuit is present; it is measured in volts.
+Electromagnetic induction is the process where a changing magnetic flux linkage produces an emf in a conductor.
+Induced emf is the energy-per-charge quantity produced by induction, measured in volts; if there is a complete conducting circuit, it can drive a current.

-One standard demonstration uses a coil connected to a centre-zero galvanometer, with a bar magnet moved towards or away from the coil.
-The point is not simply that “there is a magnet nearby”.
-The point is that the flux through the coil is changing.
-You can make that happen by moving the magnet, moving the coil, changing the field strength, or rotating the coil.
+A standard demonstration uses a coil connected to a centre-zero galvanometer, with a bar magnet moved towards or away from the coil.
+The important observation is not “there is a magnet nearby”.
+It is “the flux through the coil is changing”.
+You can do that by moving the magnet, moving the coil, changing the field strength, or rotating the coil.

 Image